tarantool/doc/doc/reference/configuration/cfg_replication.rst

 .. confval:: replication_timeout

-    A replica sends heartbeat messages to the master every second, and the master is programmed to reconnect automatically if it doesn’t see heartbeat messages more often than ``replication_timeout`` seconds.
+    If the master has no updates to send to replicas, it sends heartbeat messages every ``replication_timeout``, and a replica sends ACK packet back.
+Both master and replica are programmed to drop the connection if they don't get any response more often than four ``replication_timeout`` seconds.
+Then the replica tries to reconnect to the master.

     See more in :ref:`Monitoring a replica set <replication-monitoring>`.